Zinc Oxide Sunscreen

 How safe is zinc oxide sunscreen?
 With all the concern and controversy sounding the safety of sunscreens, zinc oxide may be your simplest and best choice.

-However, new studies suggest that we have to be care of the certain chemicals in sunscreens have been linked to hormonal problems in children and adults when used over prolonged periods.
-And, the way some of them are formulated, that don’t protect us from sun damage or worse may even promote cancer.
+However, new studies suggest that certain chemicals in sunscreens can been linked to hormonal problems when used over prolonged periods.

-For example, many sunscreens contain vitamin A (rentinyl palmitate) which when exposed to the sun can cause more skin damage.
+For example, many sunscreens contain vitamin A (retinyl palmitate) which when exposed to the sun can cause more skin damage.
 Other products use sprays and pumps, which also contain possibly toxic chemicals.

 So what are you supposed to do now?
 According to the Environmental Working Group (EWG), mineral based sunblocks, not chemical based sunscreens, are you safest bet.

-Minerals like titanium dioxide and especially zinc oxide have been found to be one of the most effective sunblocks, as well as the only topical applications approved as a protection for infants under the age of 6 months.
+Minerals like titanium dioxide and especially zinc oxide are one of the most effective sunblocks, as well as the only topical block approved for infants under the age of 6 months.

-Three factors should be considered as the top of the list when choosing a Zinc oxide sunscreen for yourself or your family members who have sensitive skin.
+Three factors should be considered when choosing sunscreen for yourself or family members.
 The two types of UV radiation, A and B, both need to be blocked.

 Being water resistant is a large factor, even when a person is not swimming.
 Sweat easily washes away sunblock applications, so buy enough to reapply as necessary.